 Down the road from the Coffee Story piece is a new larger mural.
 I’m not sure if it’s complete at this point to be honest – I can’t decide if it’s mixing styles or still in sketch phase, but Kampung Spirit is definitely a reference to the surrounding Kampong Glam area.
 I couldn’t find a sign off, which is what makes me think it’s not quite done yet.

 Some smaller artworks that can be found off Baghdad Street as you stroll over from Sultan Gate.

-This alleyway is located at around 14 Baghdad Street, near the junction with Arab Street.
-It’s a small alley behind all the shops but you can see it as you walk along Baghdad Street.
 This work is by Zero from Nov 2018 and shows some of the many typical things you can see around the Kampong Glam neighbourhood – recognise any familiar objects and landmarks?

 This lane is more famous for its hipster shops and attracts photographers looking for a colourful yet traditional shophouse backdrop; it is one of the spots in Singapore which has had street art for quite a long time before it got hip.
 You’ll see more works by ZNC here, and quite a lot by JabaOne concentrated at the buildings on the Beach Road end leading up to the alleyway linking Arab Street and Haji Lane.
 Some of the other shops have got into the act as well, with artwork on their shopfronts, it’s definitely a visually exciting place.

 The small alleyway is lined with murals on both sides by some of Singapore’s top street artists.

 Location: Alleyway linking Arab Street and Haji Lane (opposite junction of Arab Street and Baghdad Street)